• Recipes

 dipping half a raw bacon strip in spice mixture

-• Spread over the prepared rack leaving a little space, then give the bacon a light sprinkle of additional sugar and spice.
+• Spread in a single layer over the prepared rack, leaving a little space, then give the bacon a light sprinkle of additional sugar and spice.

 sprinkling extra coating on bacon strips on rack